 Get a full night sleep the night before your appointment and drink a lot of water.
 Rest and hydration will help your body to prepare for getting a tattoo.
 Do not consume alcohol the day before or day of your appointment.
 Eating a larger meal an hour or two before your appointment will help prevent any dizziness, lightheaded feelings, or passing out.
 STAY HYDRATED.

-Can I take a pain pill or consume alcohol before getting tattooed to relax?
+Can I take a pain pill, consume alcohol or partake in cannabis before getting tattooed to relax?

 It is illegal to tattoo someone who is under the influence.

 All prescriptions MUST be disclosed to make sure your prescription will not affect the process.

 Allergic reactions are very rare.
 Be sure to mark any allergies you have on the release form.
 I use all high quality inks/supplies and nitrile gloves (no latex).